Intercept method: Methodology

 When using such tables or a computer or scientific calculator, the navigation triangle is solved directly, so any assumed position can be used.
 Often the dead reckoning DR position is used.
 This simplifies plotting and also reduces any slight error caused by plotting a segment of a circle as a straight line.

 With the use of astral navigation for air navigation, faster methods needed to be developed and tables of precomputed triangles were developed.
 When using precomputed sight reduction tables, selection of the assumed position is one of the trickier steps for the fledgling navigator to master.
 Sight reduction tables provide solutions for navigation triangles of integral degree values.
 When using precomputed sight reduction tables, such as H.O.
 229, the assumed position must be selected to yield integer degree values for LHA (local hour angle) and latitude.
 West longitudes are subtracted and east longitudes are added to GHA to derive LHA, so AP's must be selected accordingly.
 When using precomputed sight reduction tables each observation and each body will require a different assumed position.

 Professional navigators are divided in usage between sight reduction tables on the one hand, and handheld computers or scientific calculators on the other.
 The methods are equally accurate.
 It is simply a matter of personal preference which method is used.
 An experienced navigator can reduce a sight from start to finish in about five minutes using nautical tables or a scientific calculator.

+The lines of positions for two sun sights are plotted using the intercept method along with the computation of the Hc and Zn values.

 The precise location of the assumed position has no great impact on the result, as long as it is reasonably close to the observer's actual position.
 An assumed position within 1 degree of arc of the observer's actual position is usually considered acceptable.